shinobiseb/seir_penguin_project_1/readme.md

     My answers boxes were constantly being updated due to issues with compatiability of effects I used on top of each other as well.

     My site is mobile friendly however the pictures don't always line up correctly and it's been difficult trying to line them up all at their focal point.
-I should've used more centered pictures
+I should've used more centered pictures.

 ###The good parts

     The media query usage was actually somewhat fun when dealing with a certain phone type.
 It felt like creating a new site essentially with these new limitations that made me feel more likely to try new things.

     The look of the page is very reminiscent of older superhero comics.
 I wished I made the header a bit more interesting but I think it does its job as of right now.

+    The turn indicator was so ridiculously simple, and I had no idea how to approach it until I stopped over thinking it.

+    When I finally relearned how to add animations to changing properties everything became so much easier and clearer to do as well.
+I changed multiple elements to smoothly change size with animations